BlessCSS/grunt-bless/README.md

 grunt-bless
 ===========

-A grunt module for [Blessing](http://blesscss.com/) your CSS files so the will work in Internet Explorer.
+A grunt module for [Blessing](http://blesscss.com/) your CSS files so they will work in Internet Explorer.
 This is based on a [pull request](https://github.com/paulyoung/bless.js/pull/11) by Aki Alexandra Nofftz (@akinofftz).

 Getting Started
 ---------------